sebousan/hugolify-www/content/docs/blocks/figure.md

 ---
-title: Figure block
+title: Figure
-linkTitle: Figure
-description: Displays a centered figure image with legend and credit
+description: Displays a centered figure image with legend and credit.
 ---

+# Figure block

+Displays a centered figure image with legend and credit.

 ## Frontmatter